groupe-muk/beantrack/validation-server/VALIDATION_SERVER_DOCUMENTATION.md

 ## Overview

 The BeanTrack Vendor Validation Server is a Spring Boot microservice that handles vendor application document validation for the BeanTrack supply chain management system.
-It receives vendor applications from a Laravel backend, validates uploaded documents (bank statements and trading licenses), and sends email notifications with visit scheduling for approved applicants.
+It receives vendor applications from a Laravel backend, validates uploaded documents (bank statements and trading licenses), schedules business visits for document-validated applicants, and sends email notifications. **Important**: This service validates documents and schedules visits but does not auto-approve applications - final approval requires manual HR review after the scheduled visit.

 ### Key Features
 - **Asynchronous Document Validation**: PDF document analysis with OCR-like text extraction